A Dual Digraph Approach for Leaderless Atomic Broadcast (Extended Version): Related work

 The first three classes, i.e., fixed sequencer~\cite{Birman:1991:LCA:128738.128742,Junqueira:2011:ZHB:2056308.2056409}, moving sequencer~\cite{Chang:1984:RBP:989.357400,Mao:2008:MBE:1855741.1855767}, and privilege-based~\cite{Amir:1995:TSO:210223.210224,Ekwall:2004:TAB:1032662.1034348} rely on a distinguished server to provide total order.
 In fixed sequencer algorithms, the order is established by an elected sequencer that holds the responsibility until it is suspected of having failed.
 Moving sequencer algorithms, are similar, but the role of sequencer is transfered between servers, in order to distribute the load among them.
 In privilege-based algorithms, senders broadcast when they are given the privilege to do so; the privilege is given to one sender at a time.
-Note that some modern algorithms can fit multiple classes.
-For example, Ring-Paxos~\cite{ringpaxos}, a high throughput atomic broadcast algorithm, relies on a coordinator, but the communication is done using a logical ring, similarly to the majority of privilege-based algorithms.
-For these algorithm classes, the work is unbalanced---the distinguished server is on the critical path for all communication, leading to linear work per A-broadcast message (for straightforward implementations). \fAC{} is leaderless; it balances the work evenly among all servers.
+For these algorithm classes, the work is unbalanced---the distinguished server is on the critical path for all communication, leading to linear work per A-broadcast message (for straightforward implementations). \ACplus{} is leaderless; it balances the work evenly among all servers.
 Thus, it achieves sublinear work per A-broadcast message.